CColeson/CColeson/README.md

-Was working on a rougelike, soulslike, COD-Zombies clone called _Shallow Be Thy Grave_, but have left that on the backburner as I continue schoolwork and work work.
+Currently working on a rougelike, soulslike, COD-Zombies clone called _Shallow Be Thy Grave_ while doing a day job.

 Might learn Rust in the future idk.